 If you have only seen the destination in a picture or on a map, you have a 1-in-3 chance of success.If you have seen but not studied the destination, you have a 5-in-6 chance of success.If you are intimately familiar with the destination, you have a 19-in-20 chance of success.A failure results in death for the one who would be teleported.

 Level 1, nearby, 6 turns.

-You drive away 2d6 HD of undead, who must flee for one hour.
-Only undead with HD equal to or less than the caster's level are affected.
-If the result of the roll is greater than the HD of undead present, all undead in range are destroyed instead.
+2d6 HD of undead flee for 1 hour.
+Only affects undead with HD equal to or less than the caster's level.
+If the roll exceeds the total HD of undead affected, they are destroyed instead.

 Wall of Fire or Ice